-Firecom Automotive's aerosol fire-fighting systems are based on potassium salts, an effective, economical and absolutely environmentally friendly extinguisher.
-The solid compound - called compound - is contained in aerosol dispensers: non-pressurised metal containers equipped with devices that allow the discharge of the compound to be triggered and the aerosol to be cooled during dispensing.
+The aerosol fire extinguishing systems produced by Firecom Automotive are based on potassium salts, an effective, economical and absolutely environmentally friendly extinguishing agent.
+The solid compound - called compound - is contained in aerosol generators: non-pressurized metal containers equipped with devices that allow to trigger the discharge of the compound and to cool the aerosol during dispensing.

-Aerosol extinguishing agents offer a unique method of extinguishing fires, through a very fine dispersion in the environment.
-As a result of the energy released by the activator, the solid compound becomes gaseous, giving rise to an aerosol that interrupts the combustion chain, without reducing the oxygen present in the environment.
+Aerosol extinguishing agents offer a unique method of extinguishing fires through a very fine dispersion in the environment.
+As a result of the energy released by the activator, the solid compound becomes gaseous, resulting in an aerosol that interrupts the combustion chain, without reducing the oxygen present in the environment.

 HOW TO USE IT